 The Deaf Community has a unique shared language and culture.
 While there’s no universal sign language, there are recognised ‘language families’ in many countries across the world.
 In Australia, Auslan (Australian Sign Language) is officially accepted as a community language and has an inventive tradition of storytelling, humour and drama.
 This is now being enhanced with linguistic research.
 If you or your friends and family want to learn Auslan, it’s taught at TAFE, universities and adult education centres.
 There is also an ‘International Sign’ system that allows deaf people from different countries to communicate.

-For deaf people, perceptions of the world are primarily visual, so the culture evolved behaviours and values that reflect this.
-There are complex and effective ways for deaf people to gain each other’s attention, take turns in conversations, ‘interrupt’ appropriately, introduce strangers and arrange living environments comfortably.
+For deaf people, perceptions of the world are primarily visual, so they use a complex and effective ways to gain each other’s attention, take turns in conversations, ‘interrupt’ appropriately, introduce strangers and arrange living environments comfortably.
 These may be quite different from comparable behaviours among hearing people.
 Of course, years of experience trying to communicate with those who don’t understand them makes most deaf people very flexible and imaginative communicators.

 There are various special events and get-togethers for people in the Deaf Community.
 For example, the Australian Deaf Games and the Deaflympics are held every four years.
 The next Australian Deaf Games will be held 2022 and the Deaflympics will be in 2021.
 There are also a range of national gatherings of deaf political and cultural organisations.

-People in the Deaf Community sometimes have different values compared to others outside the culture.
+People in the Deaf Community sometimes have different values compared to everyone else.
 While attitudes have changed considerably in recent times, there’s still a tendency among some hearing people to view deaf children as ‘disadvantaged’ or ‘disabled’.
 Many deaf adults with deaf children disagree with that assessment.
-With about 10 per cent of children who are born deaf having deaf parents, many in the community view it as being part of a rich culture passed on by relatives, peers and friends.
+With children who are born deaf having deaf parents, many in the community view it as being part of a rich culture passed on by relatives, peers and friends.